 The Highways England safety excellence wheel is a continuous improvement assessment tool in which design for safety forms one part.

-This raising the bar guidance document suggests both minimum and desirable
+This Raising the Bar guidance document suggests both minimum and desirable

-performance indicators for each aspect of the design for health and safety section of the safety excellence wheel as shown below:
+performance indicators for each aspect of the design for health and safety section of the safety excellence wheel as shown below.
+These are set out in Appendix B.

 The use of the safety excellence wheel by all parties needs to be consistently adopted in order that it is an important performance driver and measure for safer designs and safer sites.

-The minimum and desirable standards expected under each safety wheel heading are set out in Appendix B. Item 3 – add – through use of 3D visualization modelling.
+Item 3 – add – through use of 3D visualization modelling.
 Item 5 change CDM-C to PD

 We need to speak to Mark Bridges re updating the wheel